 In 2018, Festival of the Arts decided to pursue a community leader to serve as the first employee of the legacy event.
 David Abbott joined as the Executive Director in April of 2018.
-His passion the arts and for the history of all things Festival offers a great opportunity for the event to have consistent leadership building strong relationships with the arts and donor community.
+His passion for the arts and history of all things Festival offers a great opportunity for the event to have consistent leadership building strong relationships with the arts and donor community.
 His career includes success in Fund Development with ArtPrize, LaughFest and Goodwill Industries of Greater Grand Rapids.

 Board of Directors